Training: Jumping Rope - Best Exercise for Your Feet and Body

 Understanding and improving running training is part of the Pose Method Certification Course.
 Designed for health and fitness professionals, it is also a great starting point for anyone looking to become a coach.
 This seminar offers 16 CE hours towards continuing education for Physical Therapists.

-One response to “Training: Jumping Rope – Best Exercise for Your Feet and Body”
+2 responses to “Training: Jumping Rope – Best Exercise for Your Feet and Body”

 You must log in to post a comment.